187rider/Createpresentation/README.md

   # Create Presentation

   This is a code bundle for Create Presentation.
-The original project is available at https://www.figma.com/design/ZL3TWN2bWyeR4S2kJYtaEi/Create-Presentation.

   ## Running the code